--Mobile: Victory Teaching Farm accepts compost for use in their urban teaching garden!
+-Victory Teaching Farm: Accepts compost for use in their urban teaching garden!
 Contact them first to confirm what they're currently accepting.

--Athens: If you live in Athens, try the compost pickup service from Let Us Compost - they'll even pick up your Christmas tree or help you host a zero waste event!
-(And, I love their motto - "Starving Landfills since 2012!")
+-Let Us Compost: A curbside compost collection service; they'll even pick up your Christmas tree or help you host a zero waste event!

 -If you live in Mississippi, try setting up a backyard composting system - instructions to get you started can be found here.
 And, if you know anywhere else where you can compost in Missisippi - even something as small as a bin at your local grocery - let me know and I'll add it to the list!

--Triangle area: If you live in the Triangle area but can't have room to compost in your yard (or don't have a yard), Compost Now can collect your food scraps for a small subscription fee.
-Durham residents can also choose Tilthy Rich Compost, a bicycle-powered service.
-If you're just visiting the area and have a little compost to dispose of on your trip, take advantage of the awesome composting on the campus of Duke University in Durham - it's especially prevalent in the buildings of their Nicholas School.
-Or, you can bring food scraps for drop off to UNC's Campus Community Garden in Chapel Hill.
+-Duke University: If you're just visiting the area and have a little compost to dispose of on your trip, take advantage of the awesome composting on the campus of Duke University in Durham - it's especially prevalent in the buildings of their Nicholas School.

 -Statewide: The state government offers free assistance and information to would-be home & small business composters - check out their resources, here, to get started composting at home!

--Deep Ellum/Dallas area: If you can't keep a compost pile at home, try out Recycle Revolution's curbside collection program, with weekly pickup of food scraps.
+-Recycle Revolution: If you can't keep a compost pile at home, try out their curbside collection program, with weekly pickup of food scraps.

--San Antonio: Compost Queens services the San Antonio area with residential and commercial food waste collection and composting!
+-Compost Queens: Services the San Antonio area with residential and commercial food waste collection and composting.